cargocats/GTNH-Dark/README.md

 Beta Roadmap: TBD

 # Credits
+A special thanks to [Albi](https://github.com/Flanisch) for the original GTNH-Dark resource pack!
 A big thank you to [TrappedCourage](https://github.com/TrappedCourage) for their contributions.

 This resource pack uses and adapts some bits and pieces of works from the following projects: